Quantum simulation of many-body dynamics with noise-robust Trotter decomposition based on symmetric structures: Experiments

+In implementing the proposed Trotter decomposition on real quantum hardware \verb+ibmq_jakarta+ and its noise-calibrated simulator \verb+fake_jakarta+, we simulate the time evolution of the three-site $XXX$ Heisenberg model from $t=0$ to $t=\pi$.
+This real device experiments with $N=3$ corresponds to using only the propagator $\exp\left(-{\mathrm i}\hat{A}_{1}\Delta t^{\prime}\right)$ in Eq.~\eqref{eq:New_Trotter_error}, which can be seen as the simplest case of the proposed method.

+Since \verb+ibmq_jakarta+ has constrained qubit connectivity shown in Fig.~\ref{fig:ibmq_jakarta}, we further reduce the circuit depth and the number of CNOT gates by adopting the ``shallow'' encoding and ``specific'' decoding methods, in which the encoding and decoding processes are simplified regarding the subspace that the chosen initial state belongs to.
+For example, the encoding operation $\hat{U}_{\mathrm{enc}}$ transforms the initial state $\ket{110}$ into $\ket{010}$, which can be equivalently realized by applying $\hat{\sigma}_x^{(1)}\otimes\hat{1}^{(2)}\otimes\hat{1}^{(3)}$ to the initial state $\ket{110}$.
+Besides, given an initial state within the subspace of $P=1$, which is the case for $\ket{110}$, the evolved state at any evolution time $t$ would ideally stay in the same subspace.
+This allows us to further reduce the CNOT operations in the decoding process: acting CNOT(2$\rightarrow$1) and CNOT(3$\rightarrow$2) on the obtained final state sequentially.
+This optimized encoding-decoding process makes the proposed decomposition more compatible with near-term superconducting devices, without changing the targeted physical evolution.

+Based on the above, we compute the infidelity of the resulting state at the evolution time $t = \pi$ evolved from a given initial state $|110\rangle$ at $t=0$.
+We add quantum error mitigation (QEM)~\cite{li2017efficient, Temme_2017, endo2018practical, digital_zne, yang2022efficient, Yang2025Resource-Efficient, cai2023quantum, endo2021hybrid} to reduce the noise effect through classical post-processing.
+Particularly, we use quantum readout error mitigation (QREM)~\cite{yang2022efficient} and zero-noise extrapolation (ZNE)~\cite{Temme_2017, digital_zne}.
+We use the digital ZNE method~\cite{digital_zne} with the linear fitting method and the scale factors $1.0$, $2.0$ and $3.0$, provided by Mitiq~\cite{mitiq}.
+Furthermore, the Pauli twirling technique~\cite{Bennett1996Purification, Knill2004Fault-Tolerant, Wallman2016Noise} is also combined with ZNE, referring to the implementation by Berthusen et al.~\cite{Berthusen_2021}.
+Each quantum circuit is executed with $8192$ shots, and the infidelity is averaged over $8$ samples.

+First, we examine the performance among Trotter iterations $\{4,5,6,7,8,9,10,20,30,40\}$ on the noisy simulator \verb+fake_jakarta+, comparing the two encoding-decoding methodologies: the general encoder $\hat{U}_{\mathrm{enc}}$ and general decoder $\hat{U}_{\mathrm{enc}}^{\dagger}$ (general-general), and the aforementioned shallow encoding and specific encoding (shallow-specific).
+Here, we apply only QREM to noisy results before computing the infidelity.
+The result is shown in Fig.~\ref{fig:result_ibmq_jakarta}(a), where both encoding-decoding methods achieve the infidelity below $0.2$ with more than $10$ Trotter iterations and the shallow-specific method further achieves the infidelity smaller than $0.1$.

-The effect of QEM methods is also investigated.
-This time, we fix the setting into shallow encoding and specific decoding.
-We can know from Fig.~\ref{fig:encoding_strategy} (b) that all the QEM methods may contribute to the increase of fidelity.
-From both figures, it is also clear that 30 Trotter iterations are enough for high approximation rates by Trotterization.
+The effect of QEM methods is also investigated under \verb+fake_jakarta+.
+Here, we set the configuration to shallow encoding and specific decoding.
+We observe from Fig.~\ref{fig:result_ibmq_jakarta}(b) that both QREM and ZNE contribute to reducing the infidelity.
+The instability of ZNE can be improved by adding Pauli twirling that tailors the noise to a stochastic Pauli channel.
+We also see that combining Pauli twirling further enhances the accuracy gains achieved by finer Trotter decomposition.